rbngtm1/AWS_Exam/part II.md

 #### A customer has a single 3-TB volume on-premise that is used to hold a large repository of images and print layout files.
 This repository is growing at 500GB a year and must be presented as a single logical volume.
 The customer is becoming increasingly constrained with their local storage capacity and wants an offsite backup of this data, while maintaining low-latency access to their frequently accessed data.
 Which AWS Storage Gateway configuration meets the customer requirements?
   * Gateway-Cached Volumes with snapshots scheduled to Amazon S3
     * Gateway-cached volumes let you use Amazon S3 as your primary data storage while retaining frequently accessed data locally in your storage gateway.
+#### A company is planning to use the AWS ECS service to work with containers.
+There is a need for the least amount of administrative overhead while launching containers.
+How can this be achieved?
+  * Use the Fargate launch type in AWS ECS
+    * Fargate launch type allows you to run your containerized applications without the need to provision and manage the backend infrastructure.
+Just register your task definition and Fargate launches the container for you.
+#### You are responsible for deploying a critical application to AWS.
+It is required to ensure that the controls set for this application meet PCI compliance.
+Also, there is need to monitor web application logs to identify any malicious activity.
+Which of the following services can be used to fulfill this requirements.
+  * Amazon CloudWatch Logs
+  * Amazon CloudTrial